tajwone17/tic-tac-toe-ai/README.md

 - **Game State Visualization**: Different colors for X and O markers

 ## JavaScript Files

+This project is organized into three JavaScript files, each with a specific responsibility:

 ### app.js - Core Game Logic